-Plan your next Electric Vehicle (EV) road trip or find your closest EV charging station.
+Plan your next electric vehicle road trip or find your closest charging station.

 The fast chargers are installed in convenient, safe locations close to major highways where there are existing amenities, such as cafes, restaurants and shops.
-The sites allow you to easily charge your EV, enjoy a short break and allow you to prepare for a safe onward journey.
+The sites allow you to easily charge your vehicle, enjoy a short break and to prepare for a safe onward journey.